Beaumont Animal Control Services

 The City of Beaumont is proud to provide the city's own Animal Control Services Department.
-In

 The Animal Control Services goal is to improve the quality of life for both our citizens as well as our community's pets.
 Animal Control Services will also be responsible for the enforcement of state and local animal laws and regulations, including licensing of animals.
 Beaumont's Animal Control Services primarily services domesticated dogs, cats and other small pets.
 For concerns regarding wildlife, see our link to California Department of Fish and Wildlife below.

 For information about animals that have been recovered by Animal Control Services, please contact our non-emergency business line at 951-769-8500.